Security-Onion-Solutions/securityonion-docs/alerts.rst

 - Clicking the blue exclamation icon escalates the alert to :ref:`hive` and creates a case.
 The case can then be seen in :ref:`hive` interface.
 If you need to find that original escalated alert in the Alerts page, you can enable the ``Escalated`` toggle (which will automatically enable the ``Acknowledged`` toggle as well).

-- Clicking a value in the table brings up a menu of actions for that value.
-The plus and minus magnifying glass icons to the left allow you to include or exclude (respectively) those values in your query.
-If present, the down arrow icon allows you to drill into that value (more on that in the next section).
-The groupby icon allows to add that particular field as a groupby in the query.
-The crosshair icon starts a new search for the value in :ref:`hunt`.
-The ``G`` and ``VT`` on the right end of the actions menu look up the value at Google and VirusTotal (respectively).
+- Clicking a value in the table brings up a context menu of actions for that value.
+This allows you to refine your existing search, start a new search, or even pivot to external sites Google and VirusTotal.

 - You can adjust the ``Rows per page`` setting in the bottom right and use the left and right arrow icons to page through the table.

 Grouped View
 ~~~~~~~~~~~~

 By default, alerts are grouped by whatever criteria is selected in the query bar.
-Clicking a field value and then clicking the down arrow icon allows you to drilldown into that value which switches to the detailed view.
+Clicking a field value and then selecting the Drilldown option allows you to drill down into that value which switches to the detailed view.

 .. image:: images/alerts-grouped.png
   :target: _images/alerts-grouped.png